phoebe-project/phoebe2-workshop/materials.md

 ### Building Systems & Forward Models

 The rest of the day is set aside to work on writing scripts to build your own systems.
-If you don't have any specific systems you'd like to try, you can choose from the list below:
+If you don't have any specific systems you'd like to try, you can choose any from the literature or from the [Caleb catalog of EBs](http://caleb.eastern.edu/query_stars_by_type_and_period.php).

+Note that the [morphology definitions in caleb](http://caleb.eastern.edu/binary_type_definitions.php) are slightly different than PHOEBE.
+You may want to use the following:

+* Caleb's detached -> phoebe.default_binary()
+* Caleb's semi-detached or near-contact -> phoebe.default_binary() with semi-detached constraint on one component
+* Caleb's contact -> phoebe.default_binary() with semi-detached constraint on *both* components
+* Caleb's overcontact -> phoebe.default_binary(contact_binary=True)
+* Caleb's double-contact -> good luck! (you can try semi-detached constraints)

 # Thursday

 ### Fitting
 * [Introduction to Fitting](https://docs.google.com/presentation/d/e/2PACX-1vRPMs4qfUborTwJUcBMDy393d7sOVsTT2jsiUFGZAzcWGhEl53cuzSSEpxhE1HDsTnceS6EAek24zfe/pub?start=false&loop=false&delayms=3000) (Andrej)
+* [Fitting in PHOEBE with emcee](https://docs.google.com/presentation/d/e/2PACX-1vQyUigkK0EwzbLmAOsdu8t1tgKMC-lyt5dGKUYACWqXFWNNa7N6DnJnauocY1cEBXvF2pdTo28psCvV/pub?start=false&loop=false&delayms=3000) (Kelly)
 * Finding Global Minimum vs Posteriors or something like that (Angela)
-* [Fitting in PHOEBE with emcee](https://docs.google.com/presentation/d/e/2PACX-1vQyUigkK0EwzbLmAOsdu8t1tgKMC-lyt5dGKUYACWqXFWNNa7N6DnJnauocY1cEBXvF2pdTo28psCvV/pub?start=false&loop=false&delayms=3000) (Kelly)
 * [Fitting Tutorial #1: fitting a line](https://nbviewer.jupyter.org/github/phoebe-project/phoebe2-workshop/blob/2019july/phoebe_fitting_1.ipynb) (Kelly)
 * [Fitting Tutorial #2: fitting with PHOEBE](https://nbviewer.jupyter.org/github/phoebe-project/phoebe2-workshop/blob/2019july/phoebe_fitting_2.ipynb) (Kelly)